InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/good-first-project.md

 ## Acknowledgements

-Willem Jiang from Huawei for the feedback and Translation.
+Willem Jiang from Huawei for the feedback on the tool and translation to Chinese.

 ## Alias